aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 Limitations
 -----------

+1. The current implementation does **not** deduplicate data.
+   The current implementation of caching for data nodes clones not only the *graph representation* of the reused node; it also clones the underlying data in the database and file repository.
+   This could be improved in order to reduce data duplication.

 1. The current implementation of caching for data nodes clones not only the *graph representation* of the reused node; it also clones the underlying data in the database and file repository.
    This could be improved in order to reduce data duplication.